View this page in: Magyar

 Zsolt Szelecki (48), Partner at PwC, leader of the firm’s HR consulting business in Central Eastern Europe (CEE) will be pursuing his further career with PwC London.

 Almost exactly a year after the laying of the foundation stone, PwC Hungary has moved into its new office located in Budapest’s impressive Eiffel Palace.
+As a result of the 2013 renovation, the facade has been restored according to the original plans from 1893.

 After a long wait, we are finally seeing a substantial change in business leaders’ economic outlook.
 Both Hungarian and global CEOs are optimistic about their company’s prospects for growth and the recovery of the global economy.

 Economies around the world are adopting a range of policies as they strive to strike a balance between raising tax revenues and encouraging growth, according to a new report from the World Bank Group and PwC.
+This year, 14 economies significantly increased their total tax obligations or the amount of tax a case study company has to pay, while 14 others lowered theirs.

 PwC Hungary is proud to announce the emergence of two new leaders among its ranks.
 Péter Sere (37) has been appointed director of the advisory group for businesses in the technology, information, communications and entertainment sectors, and László Radványi (34) will contribute his expertise to PwC’s assurance group as a director, both of them starting from October 31, 2013.

-PwC study finds innovation moving from fringe activity to mainstream.
+PwC study finds innovation moving from fringe activity to mainstream

 PwC Hungary has appointed János Kókai (36) as a director in its advisory group specializing in providing services for the financial sector.
+He joined the firm on 1 March 2013.
+Drawing on his experience in the information technology and financial services industries, Mr. Kókai will focus on expanding PwC Hungary’s consulting services for financial institutions.

 According to the tax specialists at PwC Hungary, the extent to which the Hungarian government can make the conditions for taking up Hungarian residence attractive is still uncertain.
+The legislation currently in force and cumbersome procedures do not necessarily make it a tempting option.

 Family businesses are ‘unsung heroes’ of the global economy, with increased sales and aggressive five-year growth plans, says PwC